Universal quantum computing with parafermions assisted by a half fluxon

-Topologically-protected parafermionic (PF) zero modes can be engineered as extrinsic defects in ``conventional'' Abelian topological phases~\cite{SET}, e.g. superconducting trenches in fractional quantum Hall (FQH) systems~\cite{FQH_setup}, edge domain walls in fractional topological insulator~\cite{FTI_setup}, lattice defects~\cite{you2012, teo2013, teo2013b}, or genons in bilayer FQH systems~\cite{barkeshli2012a, barkeshli2013genon}.
-One important difference between PFs and MZMs is that because a pair of PFs have a composite topological charge, e.g. fractions of $2e$ electric charge in superconducting FQH setup, the associated qudit is immune to conventional quasiparticle poisoning which adds an integer charge, a multiple of $e$ to the system.
-This is unlike the systems for MZMs, which suffer from quasiparticle poisoning~\cite{QPP_expt1,QPP_expt2, MF_code0,MF_code1,MF_code2}.
-Thus, if fractional quasiparticle poisoning is suppressed, PFs would hold an advantage over MZMs for the Clifford gates done via charge measurements.
-But still, like MZMs, gates based on braiding or topological charge measurements of PF modes, fall in the Clifford group~\cite{QC_PFs}.
+Topologically-protected parafermionic (PF) zero modes can be engineered as extrinsic defects in ``conventional'' Abelian topological phases~\cite{SET}, e.g. superconducting trenches in Fractional Quantum Hall (FQH)~\cite{FQH_setup} or Fractional Chern Insulator(FCI) systems, edge domain walls in Fractional Topological insulator~\cite{FTI_setup}, Fractional Topological Superconductor~\cite{Vaezi_2013}, lattice defects~\cite{you2012, teo2013, teo2013b}, or genons in bilayer FQH systems~\cite{barkeshli2012a, barkeshli2013genon}.
+A pair of PFs, for example in the FQH based set-up, has a composite topological charge that is a fraction $\frac{1}{N}$ of $2e$ electric charge where $N$ is an integer greater than 2.
+Hence, the associated qudit is immune to conventional quasiparticle poisoning which adds an integer multiple of $e$ to the system.
+This is unlike the systems for MZMs where $N$ is equal to 2 and hence suffer from quasiparticle poisoning~\cite{QPP_expt1,QPP_expt2, MF_code0,MF_code1,MF_code2}.
+Thus, if the fractional quasiparticle poisoning is suppressed, the PFs would hold an advantage over MZMs for the Clifford gates done via charge measurements.
+But still, like MZMs, gates based on braiding or topological charge measurements of PF modes lie in the Clifford group~\cite{QC_PFs}.

-A key question for MZM/PF based TQC is the implementation of a non-Clifford gate in order to have a universal gate set.
-For MZMs, there have been several proposals to implement the simplest qubit non-Clifford gate that belongs to the third level of Clifford heirarchy~\cite{qudit_NC}, the $\frac{\pi}{8}$ gate, via magic state distillations~\cite{Bravyi05}, tuning interactions between MZMs~\cite{MZM_Sarma_review,ROMP_TQC}, interferometry~\cite{ClarkePhaseGate} and universal geometric phase engineering~\cite{KarzigPRX2016}.
+A key question for MZM/PF based TQC is implementation of a non-Clifford gate in order to have a universal gate set.
+For MZMs, there have been several proposals to implement the simplest qubit non-Clifford gate that belongs to the third level of Clifford hierarchy~\cite{qudit_NC}, the $\frac{\pi}{8}$ gate, via magic state distillations~\cite{Bravyi05}, tuning interactions between MZMs~\cite{MZM_Sarma_review,ROMP_TQC}, interferometry~\cite{ClarkePhaseGate} and universal geometric phase engineering~\cite{KarzigPRX2016}.
 For parafermions, the question is largely unexplored.
 It still remains an outstanding question to find a resource-efficient and robust protocol to implement a non-Clifford gate.